SIX TIMES MORE LIKELY TO REACH THE TOP FIFTH

 “Perhaps the strongest argument for caring about higher education

-s that it can increase social mobility, regardless of whether the human-capital
+is that it can increase social mobility, regardless of whether the human-capital

-ory or the signalling theory is correct.
+theory or the signalling theory is correct.
 A recent study by researchers at the

 Federal Reserve Bank of San Francisco showed that children who are born

-o households in the poorest fifth of the income distribution are six times as
+into households in the poorest fifth of the income distribution are six times as

 likely to reach the top fifth if they graduate from college.
 Providing access